SeanaParker/How-Layoffs-Reshaped-the-Workforce-Trends-and-Patterns-2020-2023/README.md

 To ensure data integrity, the following cleaning steps were taken:
 - Used `ROW_NUMBER()` to eliminate redundant records based on company, industry, and location.
 - Applied `TRIM()` to remove extra spaces and formatting inconsistencies.
-- Used self-joins to infer likely classifications based on similar company/location data.
+- Used self-joins to infer industry classifications by matching company and location data.
 - Used `STR_TO_DATE()` to ensure proper time-series analysis.

 ## Executive Summary